nir/jupylet/docs/programmers_reference_guide/introduction.rst

-*Jupylet* imports ideas and methods from machine learning into the domain of sound synthesis to easily let you create sound synthesizers as wild as you can dream up - it includes impulse response reverb effects, colored noise generators, filters with cutoff frequency sweeping, oscillators with LFO modulation, multi sampled instruments, and much more...
+*Jupylet* imports ideas and methods from machine learning into the domain of sound synthesis to easily let you create sound synthesizers as wild as you can dream up - it includes impulse response reverb effects, colored noise generators, resonant filters with cutoff frequency sweeping, oscillators with LFO modulation, multi sampled instruments, and much more...
 And all of it in pure Python for you to modify and experiment with.

 In addition *Jupylet* draws inspiration from the wonderful `Sonic Pi <https://sonic-pi.net/>`_ and brings live loops and live music coding to Jupyter and Python.
 Hook up